tsiemens/acb/README.md

 - Supports multiple "affiliated persons", or "affiliates".
 Eg. your spouse or your registered accounts (RRSPs, TFSAs, etc.).

 ### "Bonus" Script Features
-In addition to the main `acb` app, a few extra scripts are provided for convenience.
-See the `py/` directory (you'll need to run `setup.sh` first).
+In addition to the main `acb` app, a few extra utilities are provided for convenience.
+Most/all of the complex scripts are also compiled into `target/...` or your cargo bin (see installation below), though some simpler scripts (without any dependencies) are in the `py/` directory.
 - tx-export-convert: Convert exported transaction spreadsheets to acb-compatible csv files (Questrade-only for now)
 - etrade-plan-pdf-tx-extract: Generate acb csv files from ETRADE stock plan PDFs.